-4 Resources For Couples Who Can't Afford Couple's Therapy
+These 4 Resources Can Help Couples Who Can't Afford Therapy

 On TV or in movies, couple's therapy is depicted as a readily available service, and agreeing to go is the hardest part.
 But the reality is that couple's therapy is expensive, often not covered by insurance, attached to lingering stigmas for some couples, and definitely not a simple option for anyone, willing or not.
 Because a simple web search doesn't yield many impressive resources for couples who can't afford couple's therapy or who aren't sure if it's something they even want to invest their money or time into, Bustle decided to reach out to adjunct clinical instructor at Stanford University and clinical psychologist, Caroline Fleck for advice that readers can actually implement at home.
 "The good news is," Fleck tells Bustle, "you don't need to be in therapy to strengthen your relationship through proven strategies. "

 While Fleck's career is centered around helping people who sign up for her services, she's able to recognize that the therapist element is only part of the useful equation when it comes to couple's therapy.
 What's the other half?
 According to Fleck, it's simply the time you take out of your day to work on your relationship.
 So while showing up to couple's therapy is a valuable effort in itself, the efforts you make in your life outside of therapy, the mindful thinking and cognitive changes you make that can positively affect your relationship are accessible to everyone.
 And should be.
 Here are a few resources that Fleck encourages both members of the relationship to look into, because being on the same page about trying is definitely an important standard to start with.